sambev/ircbot/README.md

 `apt-get install libxml2-dev libxslt-dev`

-Then you can run this:

-`pip install -r requirements.txt`

-If you don't have pip use easy install or apt-get to get it

-`easy install pip`
-`apt-get install python-pip`

 ### Mac Installation:

 You will need Xcode with commandline tools installed and (probably?) the libxml packages mentioned above

-Then run the pip command:

-`pip install -r requirements.txt`

-If you don't have pip, use easy_install to install it

-`easy_install pip`

 ### Windows Installation: